zhangcen456/GramTrans/README.md

 - The first argument of the function, `self`, refers to the unparser instance.
 - The `node` parameter represents the current node being processed.

-The following functions are used to modify the regenerated code:
+The following functions can be used to modify the regenerated code:
 - `write(self,text)` appends the `text` to the generated code.
 - `write_comment(self,comment_content)` writes the `comment_content` if it is at the start of a new line, otherwise records the comment.
 - `maybe_newline(self,add_comment)` starts a new line in the generation process.
 If `add_comment` is set to `True`, recorded comments are appended to the end of the previous line if they exist.